Get TEFL certified while living like a local in Prague!

 Do I need to speak Czech?

 It is not required to speak Czech as many Prague natives speak English fairly well.
-However, learning a little Czech while you’re there won’t hurt and 5 hours of Survival Czech lessons are included in your tuition which you will take throughout your 4 week course.
+However, learning a little Czech while you’re there won’t hurt and lessons are easy to find!

 Is it easy to get around?